sw-yx/old-dev-blog/_posts/2017-10-27-steering-into-the-suck.md

 I am also falling behind on my job responsibilities.
 I need to do that.

 i also need to clean up my github projects.

+---

+i contributed a line to the SED project which is a pretty big vue app so im happy i got up to speed on that

+taking tonight off for halloween.